 - Food puzzle friendly.
 Sometimes you pal just needs a boredom buster.
 Kafka’s fresh food can be put into a Kong and frozen or added to slow feeders.

 - Full Meal

 - Meal mixer

-Homemade dog food toppers especially seem to work well for picky dogs that won’t eat their dry kibble.
-The ritual of home cooking food for your pet and feeding your dog healthy meals shows her love and care.
+Home-cooked dog food toppers especially seem to work well for picky dogs that won’t eat their dry kibble.
+The ritual of home-cooking food for your pet and feeding your dog healthy meals shows her love and care.
 Rather than table scraps, you can now offer her a well-balanced nutritious meal.
 If done right, our pets appreciate the great-tasting food that we can make for them in our own kitchen.

 Is your fluffball refusing her food and displaying finicky feline behaviour?

-If you have ruled out medical causes, one reason for this behavior could be boredom from being inside all day.
+If your cat won't eat and you've ruled out medical causes, one reason for this behavior could be boredom from being inside all day.
 Indoor housing is linked to health issues like obesity, and can cause problem behaviors.
 Creating a stimulating environment can offset some of these effects.